ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 function deleteDocumentsBehavior(docId, collection, deleted) {
     // Prevents document deletions from destination collection "productsHistory" if source document is deleted.
-    // If the source document information is updated (not deleted),
+    // If the source document information is updated (NOT deleted), the script will delete then
-    // the script will delete then replace the destination document (with an incremented ID) to keep it current. if (collection = "productsHistory" && deleted = true) return false;
+    // replace the destination document (with an incremented ID) to keep it current. if (collection = "productsHistory" && deleted = true) return false;
 }